taoyds/spider/README.md

 ### Changelog

+- `12/17/2018` We updated 7 sqlite database files.
+Please download the Spider data from the official website again.
+Please refer to [the issue 14](https://github.com/taoyds/spider/issues/14) for more details.
 - `10/25/2018`: evaluation script is updated so that the table in `count(*)`cases will be evaluated as well.
 Please check out [the issue 5](https://github.com/taoyds/spider/issues/5) for more info.
 Results of all baselines and [syntaxSQL](https://github.com/taoyds/syntaxSQL) on the papers are updated as well.
 - `10/25/2018`: to get the latest SQL parsing results (a few small bugs fixed), please use `preprocess/parse_raw_json.py` to update.
 Please refer to [the issue 3](https://github.com/taoyds/spider/issues/3) for more details.